 You could use the above time studies to plan your breakfast preparation time.
 Given that, each batch of cooking idlis takes about 16 min, a double batch for a family of four will take about 35 min (throw in 3 min buffer time) start to finish time.

 Another important tip!! – You could use the bulk of the inactive time of 13 minutes (while idlis are steaming + resting) to prepare your side dishes for the idlis.
 So, set the idlis in the cooker and then start prepping for chutneys.
-I plan to upload chutney recipes with prep times in the near future.
 Rest assured most chutneys take less than 10 minutes to prepare.

 Does using a dhokla maker cut down your time?

 I hope you will be encouraged to try idlis on a weekday morning.
-While 35 minutes prep is hard on a day you are meeting with the company VP, it is certainly doable on a day, say, when your boss is on vacation:).
+Just 16 minutes, start to finish, for a batch.
 Idlis also make for a great lunch box idea.
 You can dip idlis in anything – spicy sauces or chutneys for adults, peanut butter or chocolate sauces for kids.
 However, since idlis are very low in fat, you are likely to get hungry quickly unless you round out the meal with healthy fat and fiber combination.

 Do you love idlis?
 Holler your thoughts!!